 This is why it is important to understand team dynamics and have a structured process to manage them.

-Managing teams of people require skill, diplomacy, and genuine care for members.
+The ability to successfully manage teams of people requires skill, diplomacy, and genuine care for members.

 7 Keys to High Performing Teams